The PuroClean Blog

 • All family members should know how to use fire extinguishers and where they are kept.

-• Homeowners have to create a 10 to 30 meter safety zone around their house and reduce the amount of flammable vegetation in this area.
-Roof and gutters must be kept clean and dead branches and leaves from under structures should be removed.
-In addition, trees have to be trimmed and the grass should be mowed regularlry.
+• Homeowners have to create a 10 to 30-meter safety zone around their house and reduce the amount of flammable vegetation in this area.
+Roofs and gutters must be kept clean and dead branches and leaves from under structures should be removed.
+In addition, trees have to be trimmed and the grass should be mowed regularly.

 • The chimneys should be checked twice a year and cleaned once a year, or whenever needed.